Syd Nathan's King Records

 In September, 1943 Nathan decided to start a new label, after he was advised to leave the business world because of health problems, to be called King Records.
 After a false start King was re-launched a year later with $25,000 borrowed from family members.
 The first records were pressed at the American Printing House for the Blind in Louisville, and sounded so bad that Nathan started a pressing plant along with the record company.
 In August, 1944 a five year lease was taken on a vacant chemical factory site at 1540 Brewster Avenue.
 Next door at 1538 Brewster was the Avondale company that King would eventually occupy.
 Originally King Records was to be a country label.
 Independents labels faced problems: getting records pressed, distributed and getting paid.
 To avoid these problems along with recording studios, pressing plant, Nathan had his own printing plant and distribution network.
 King Records was a self sufficient organization.

-The Rhythm and Blues market was a wide open one after World War II that King Records pursued.
+It was the wide open Rhythmn and Blues market after WWW II that King Records pursued.

 "We saw a need.
 Why should we go into all those towns and only sell to the Hillbilly accounts?"
 Why can't we sell a few more while we're there?
 So we got in the race business."
 Syd Nathan